informatics-isi-edu/ermresolve/README.md

 | `schema_table_columns`         | `patterns` | `server_url` | `catalog` | 3-tuple  | 3-tuple | 3-tuple  |
 | `catalog_schema_table_columns` | `patterns` | `server_url` | 4-tuple   | 4-tuple  | 4-tuple | 4-tuple  |

-If multiple notations are combined, they are implicitly ordered as per this table.
-The ERMresolve service does not attempt to preserve or intepret the JSON document order of fields within the configuration object.
+When syntactic sugar notations are combined into a single configuration object, the ERMresolve service does not attempt to preserve nor interpret the relative JSON document-order of these fields.
+Rather, the set of sugars will be expanded in the order presented in the preceding table.
+However, all targets expanded from one object will remain ordered with respect to all targets expanded from a preceding or succeeding object in the `targets` list.
+Likewise, for each sugar that is present, its local list of tuples (or strings) will be expanded to a list of target tables in the same list order.
+If the administrator wishes to override the order of sugar expansion, she should split the sugars into separate configuration objects and order them as desired in the `targets` list.

 Each case above is only activated if **all** sources in that sugar format are properly configured.
 However, if `patterns` is absent in